BlanchetteLab/PhyloPGM/README.md

 `pip install -r requirements.txt`

 ## TFBS Prediction Problem
 The goal is to improve the prediction accuracy of a previously trained TFBS predictor on human using orthologous data.
+Due to vast amount of data size, we do not provide the prediction scores from our TFBS prediction experiments in this repo.

 ### Data Preparation

+Please note that the data used in our experiments for the TFBS prediction problem is huge and is not possible to provide the processed data in our github repo.
+Please follow the instructions below to prepare the data that we used in our TFBS prediction experiments.

 1. Download data for "within-cell type" problem of ENCODE-DREAM in vivo Transcription Factor Binding Site Prediction Challenge https://www.synapse.org/#!Synapse:syn6131484/wiki/402026